theouterlimitz/Python-Audio-Mastering/README.md

 1.  **Select Files:** Use the buttons to select your input audio file and choose a location and name for the output file.
 2.  **Apply a Preset (Optional):** Choose a genre from the dropdown menu to instantly load a set of EQ parameters.
-3.  **Adjust Parameters:** Use the sliders to fine-tune the EQ, stereo width, and final target loudness (LUFS).
-Check the "Use Multiband Compressor" box to engage the advanced compressor.
+3.  **Adjust Parameters:** Use the sliders to fine-tune the Saturation, EQ, stereo width, and final target loudness (LUFS).
+4.  **Use Multiband Compressor:** Check this box to reveal and engage the advanced compressor.
+Adjust the threshold and ratio for each band as needed.
-4.  **Start Processing:** Click the "Start Processing" button.
+5.  **Start Processing:** Click the "Start Processing" button.
 The status bar at the bottom will show the progress, and a message will appear when the process is complete.